“Let a deep appreciation of nature be the foundation of your child’s education”

 Our staff simply provide a positive atmosphere and encouragement for eventual toilet training success!

 We provide an individual pillow, sheet and 2 blankets for each child stored in their own basket in the outdoor nap room.

 If your child would like a small toy or blanket for nap time please feel free to bring one.
 It would be better if it could stay in their basket and not go back and forth because it is quite difficult for your child to transition to nap when things are forgotten at home.

 Fees are to be paid on the 1st of each month and must be paid in full.
-Late payments will result in your child being unable to attend the program until payment has been made in full.
+Payments received after the 1st of each month will be fined $5/day to a maximum of $25/week and $100/month.

 We do accept cheques and there is a $50 fee for any item returned NSF.